On this page

 Faculty members may request a library instruction session or library tour for an introduction to resources, services, etc. by contacting the librarian at 287-6639, by email: firstname.lastname@example.org, or by completing an Instruction Session/Tour Request Form.
 Please make requests at least one week in advance of session date.

-Students and faculty members who would like in-depth assistance with library resources, research strategies or services may request an individual consultation with the librarian.
+Students and faculty members who would like in-depth assistance with library resources, research strategies or services may request an individual consultation with the librarian by appointment.